Porsil/lab-boss/README.md

 - A test can be deleted by clicking the cross icon in the delete column, this opens a confirmation page to prevent accidental deletion.

 ![Delete Test](readme_assets/delete_test.png)

+- A success message is displayed on successful toggle, add, edit or delete of a test.

 </details>